ser-rse-bridge/mapping-of-terms/index.md

 ## How *you* can contribute

 We want this mapping to represent the collective experience of the SER and RSE communities.
 The page for each SE fundamental includes a discussion capability.
 Make comments there to suggest changes or discuss the term's entry.
+Also feel free to discuss the overall approach or things that can be improved via [Github issues](https://github.com/ser-rse-bridge/mapping-of-terms/issues).*

 ## SWEBOK table of contents